Responsible Sourcing

 What is EPMF’s position?

 The functioning and effectiveness of the EU Conflict Minerals Regulation is a subject for revision every three years after its full application as of January 1, 2021.
-However, no revision is planned by end of 2023.
-The Commission is currently evaluating the functioning and effectiveness of the Regulation, the report should be available in the second half of 2023.

 The EPMF is supporting a more ambitious regulation and recommends the following to the EU policy makers: